Al-mubarmij0/Birth-registration/README.md

 ## 📬 Contact
-If you have any issues, suggestions, or collaboration requests, you can reach out via:
+If you have any issues or collaboration requests, you can reach out via:

 - Email: mohammedmubaraksani@gmail.com